Monkey Raptor and Port Raptor are blogs made by MonkeyRaptor.

 Quite hard, that.
 Looking at open-wide chin and jaw targets.

 In taekwondo, they put on those body protectors in sparring because... well, roundhouse kick (middle dollyo chagi) is a basic.
-When trained and mentored properly, 100,000 repetitions, it'd become devastating force.
-The leg's not a limb anymore — it's a calibrated ballistic pendulum.
+When trained and mentored properly — 100,000 repetitions — it'd become devastating force.
+AND it would be lightning fast — an undetected kick to untrained eyes.
+The leg's not a limb anymore — it's a calibrated, tremendously passionate ballistic pendulum.

 Oh yes, he looked good.
 No problem about that.
 No, sir.
 But the command — Don't move that much! — had me in stitches.
-I mean taekwondo is a leg sport, footwork is a basic.
+I mean, taekwondo is a leg sport, footwork is a basic.
+BASIC.
 So I shouldn't move now?
 Right.
 That's like asking a shark to stop swimming.

 For our information, the sensei wasn't there when this happened.
 So that entire training session was led by him.
 If the sensei had been there, that exhibition duel would never have happened.
 I mean, a non-swimming shark?
 That wouldn't happen EITHER!